olliewalsh/salt/doc/ref/configuration/minion.rst

     open_mode: False

-Thread Settings
+Process Settings
 ---------------

-.. conf_minion:: multiprocessing
+.. conf_minion:: processpool

-Default: ``True``
+Default: ``False``

-Disable multiprocessing support by default when a minion receives a publication a new process is spawned and the command is executed therein.
+If this option is set then a pool of worker processses is used instead of spawning a daemon process to execution each command on the minion.
+If fork() is not supported by the OS (e.g Windows) a pool is always used.

 .. code-block:: yaml

-    multiprocessing: True
+    processpool: False

 Minion Logging Settings
 -----------------------